 Digital torque wrench cases are usually made of hard, durable plastic that protects the tool but is also lightweight and easy to carry.
 For additional protection and security, invest in a torque wrench case that has interior padding and a lockable clasp.

 These recommendations for the best digital torque wrench were chosen based on quality, price, and some of the major feature considerations mentioned above.
 Whether looking for a model with top accuracy or one that won’t break the bank, start your search here.

-Before you hit the target torque setting and overtighten the fastener, the GEARWRENCH Electronic Torque Wrench alerts you with a vibrating handle, buzzing sound, and a solid LED light indicator that is hard to miss.
+Before you hit the target torque setting and overtighten the fastener, the GEARWRENCH alerts you with a vibrating handle, buzzing sound, and a solid LED light indicator that is hard to miss.
 The display on the torque wrench replaces the traditional scale, allowing you to set the torque level using intuitive buttons on the handle.

 This digital torque wrench can measure torque both clockwise and counterclockwise but has a better accuracy rating in the clockwise direction than it does in the counterclockwise direction (±2 percent compared to ±3 percent).
 Its handle is comfortable and ergonomic, allowing you to work longer before your hand is fatigued.
-This product also boasts an impressive torque range of 22 to 250 foot-pounds.
+This tool also boasts an impressive torque range of 22 to 250 foot-pounds.